Sound and Complete Verification of Polynomial Networks: Introduction

 \section{Introduction}

 Polynomial Networks (PNs) have demonstrated promising performance across image recognition and generation~\citep{Chrysos2021PolyNets, Chrysos2020NAPS} being state-of-the-art on large-scale face recognition\footnote{\url{https://paperswithcode.com/sota/face-verification-on-megaface}}.
 Unlike the conventional Neural Networks (NNs), where non-linearitiy is introduced with the use of activation functions \citep{lecun2015deep}, PNs are able to learn non-linear mappings without the need of activation functions by exploiting multiplicative interactions (Hadamard products).
-Recent works have uncovered interesting properties of PNs, like their larger model expressivity \citep{Fan2021Expressivity} or their spectral bias~\citep{choraria2022the}.
+Recent works have uncovered interesting properties of PNs in terms of model expressivity \citep{Fan2021Expressivity} and spectral bias~\citep{choraria2022the}.
 However, one critical issue before considering PNs for real-world applications is their robustness.

 Neural networks are prone to small (often imperceptible to the human eye), but malicious perturbations in the input data points~\citep{Szegedy2014, Goodfellow2015}.
 Those perturbations can have a detrimental effect on image recognition systems, e.g., as illustrated in face recognition~\citep{Goswami2019, zhong2019adversarial, dong2019efficient, Li2020FR}.
 Guarding against such attacks has so far proven futile~\citep{shafahi2018are, dou2018mathematical}.
-Instead, a flurry of research has been published on certifying robustness of NNs against this performance degradation \citep{Reluplex2017, Ehlers2017, Tjeng2019,Bunel2019BaB_first, Wang2021Beta-CROWN, ferrari2022mnBaB}.
+Instead, a flurry of research has been published on certifying robustness of NNs against this performance degradation

+\citep{Reluplex2017, Ehlers2017, Tjeng2019,Bunel2019BaB_first, Wang2021Beta-CROWN, ferrari2022mnBaB}.
 However, most of the verification algorithms for NNs are developed for the ReLU activation function by exploiting its piecewise linearity property and might not trivially extend to other nonlinear activation functions \citep{Wang2021Beta-CROWN}.
 Indeed, \citet{zhu2022LipschitzPN} illustrate that guarding PNs against adversarial attacks is challenging.
 Therefore, we pose the following question: